-This tells you the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percentage of residents that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term stay patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
+Measures the percent of long-term residents who needed additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.